annasimps979-jpg/www.lastodyssey.net/Characters/Archetypes/Artificer.md

 **[Healer](../../Characters/Jobs/Healer):** First Aid.
 When you use an item that heals an ally, you may add your Magical Attack to its base healing.

 **[Defender](../../Characters/Jobs/Defender):** Optimize Defenses.
-If you use the Scan ability on an ally, it inflicts the Optimized status effect on them.
+If you use the Scan ability on an ally, it inflicts the Optimized status on them.
 The next physical attack, magical attack, or status-inflicting ability that hits them will ignore any of their weaknesses.
-The Optimized status effect is then removed.
+The Optimized status is then removed.

 **Support:** Targeting Systems.
 When you use Scan on an ally, they gain a temporary +5 to their [Physical](../../Characters/Attributes-and-Statistics#term-physical-accuracy), Magical, and [Status Accuracies](../../Characters/Attributes-and-Statistics#term-status-accuracy) until the end of their next turn that does not count on the [Bonus Tracker](../../Combat-Rules/Buffs-and-Debuffs#term-bonus-tracker).

 **Saboteur:** Monkeywrench.
-When you use an item that inflicts a status effect on an enemy, you may subtract your Status Accuracy from the result on the [hit die](../Combat-Rules/Attacking-and-Defending#term-hit-die) to determine if they are hit.
+When you use an item that inflicts a status on an enemy, you may subtract your Status Accuracy from the result on the [hit die](../Combat-Rules/Attacking-and-Defending#term-hit-die) to determine if they are hit.